Maintaining your property

 DIY (Do It Yourself) home maintenance is popular in New Zealand, although there are some tasks that can only be completed by licensed professionals.

 You can get a good overview of the basic maintenance tasks most houses require and how to handle problems on a website set up by New Zealand’s leading consumer organisation.

 Dampness can be an issue with houses in New Zealand, and they need to be properly maintained to avoid problems.
 The Energy Efficiency and Conservation Authority (EECA) website provides good tips on reducing moisture in your home and maintaining good ventilation.

-If you’re renting, you’re required to keep the property - including the garden - clean and tidy but maintaining the building is the landlord’s responsibility.
+If you are renting, you are required to keep the property - including the garden - clean and tidy.
+But maintaining the building is the landlord’s responsibility.
 However, tenants are obliged to notify their landlord or property manager if they notice something needs to be fixed.

 Owners and tenants should contact their power company for advice if they think that trees are getting too close to power lines.

 Both owners and tenants should make sure they have working smoke alarms.
 Many fire-related deaths happen at night when people are sleeping and do not smell the smoke.
 Working smoke alarms are the best way to make sure you and your family get an early warning of a fire so you can get out alive.